Harry908/SentimentPY/README.md

 # SentimentPY

-A simple FastAPI sentiment API using a Hugging Face model.
+FastAPI sentiment API using the Hugging Face model `cardiffnlp/twitter-roberta-base-sentiment-latest`.

-Model used: `cardiffnlp/twitter-roberta-base-sentiment-latest` (native 3-class sentiment output).

-## Features
+## What This App Does

 - Single prediction endpoint: `POST /sentiment`
 - Batch prediction endpoint: `POST /sentiment/batch`
-- Per-item validation and error isolation in batch mode
+- Per-item validation with error isolation in batch mode
 - Evaluation script that calls the API and writes a report
-- Pytest suite in one file
+- Pytest test suite

-## Setup
+## Quick Start

-1. Create and activate a virtual environment.
+1. Create and activate virtual environment.

 ```powershell
 python -m venv .venv